Learning how to deal with caregiver stress is an important skill that family caregivers can learn in order to improve their own health and wellbeing.

 - Waking up at the same time every day helps to keep your body familiar with a routine.
 Yes, this includes weekends and days off!

 - Large meals right before bedtime should be avoided.
 Try eating a lighter meal in the early evening.
 A leisurely walk after dinner will help with digestion.

 - Take a look around your bedroom for sleep distractions.
 Are there any lights that are too bright such as an alarm clock or electronic device?
 Can you hear noise from outside or your housemates?
-What about the temperature – too hot?
+What about the temperature?
+Too hot?
 Too cold?
-Try to minimize any of these distractions.
+Try to minimize these distractions.
 Remove electronics from the bedroom, use a sleep mask, earplugs, or purchase some new bedding.

 - Although the idea of a nap is tempting, try to resist sleeping during the day.

 Even after following all of these sleeping tips there might still be nights that you can’t seem to drift off.
 If you are unable to fall asleep, try getting out of bed.
 You can move to a comfortable couch or chair.
 Sometimes a change in location will help your mind relax.
 You can also try reading a book or doing an easy crossword puzzle.
 These light activities will give your brain something to focus on other than the fact that you can’t fall asleep.
 Speak with your doctor or nurse practitioner about your difficulty sleeping.
 He or she may be able to offer you additional advice or a sleep aid for occasional use.

 Don’t overlook the importance of getting a good night’s rest on a regular basis.
 Sleep is crucial for your body and mind to stay healthy and manage stress.